 Affiliate Disclaimer: This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 See full Affiliate Disclosure here.

-Where To See Turtles In St John, USVI – Complete Guide
+Where To See Turtles In St John, USVI – 2024 Guide

-Where To Swim With Turtles St John, USVI
+Where To Swim With Turtles In St John, USVI

-The US Virgin Islands is home to three different species of sea turtle.
+The US Virgin Islands are home to three different species of sea turtle.
 You are most likely to see green sea turtles and hawksbill sea turtles in St John.

 Leatherback sea turtles can also sometimes be spotted but they are much rarer to see.